EnactProtocol/encat-spec-and-tools/README.md

 ![Status: Alpha](https://img.shields.io/badge/Status-Alpha-yellow) ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg) [![Discord](https://img.shields.io/badge/Discord-Enact_PROTOCOL-blue?logo=discord&logoColor=white)](https://discord.gg/mMfxvMtHyS)

-The **Enact Protocol (Enact)** provides a standardized framework for defining and executing automated tasks and workflows.
+The **Enact Protocol (Enact)** provides a standardized framework for defining and executing tasks.
 It enables the creation of reusable, composable, and verifiable capabilities that can be discovered and executed.

 ## Overview
 As AI agents become more capable, they need reliable access to a diverse set of tools and capabilities.
 Enact provides a standardized protocol for defining, discovering, and executing tasks that AI agents can use at runtime.
 Think of it as a universal interface between AI agents and the tools they need to get things done.